t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new territory with the given parameters.
+This method add a new territory for sender(caller of this method). contains name.

-该方法创建一个创建者为sender的Territory, 包含 name 信息.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getTerritories